Luis Arraez Player Props: Marlins vs. Rays

-The Miami Marlins, including Luis Arraez (.333 on-base percentage in past 10 games, 94 points below season-long percentage), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+Luis Arraez -- .310 average over his past 10 games -- will be in action for the Miami Marlins against the Tampa Bay Rays, with Zach Eflin on the mound, on July 26 at 12:10 PM ET.

-He had three hits (going 3-for-4 with a double and two RBI) in his most recent appearance against the Rockies.
+He had a hitless performance in his last game (0-for-4) against the Rays.

 Luis Arraez Game Info & Props vs. the Rays